 The magic atmosphere of the Golden Rock

-Our trip through the ‘’Golden land‘’ begins with a visit of one of the three most sacred and revered sites in Myanmar, located on the top of Mount Kyaiktiyo at 1100 meters high, namely Kyaiktiyo Paya, better known as Golden Rock.
+After leaving the chaotic Yangon, our trip through the ‘’Golden land‘’ begins with a visit of one of the three most sacred and revered sites in Myanmar, located on the top of Mount Kyaiktiyo at 1100 meters high, namely Kyaiktiyo Paya, better known as Golden Rock.
 Pilgrims come here to worship and add small gold leaf to the rock, that is incredibly perched on the edge of a cliff.
 The main legend tells that a Buddhist hermit was given a strand of hair from the Buddha himself, which he then presented to the king with the wish that the hair will be enshrined in a boulder shaped like a hermit’s head.

 After finding the rock at the bottom of the sea and with the help of the Thagyamin, the King of Tawadeintha Heaven in Buddhist cosmology, he found the perfect place at Kyaiktiyo to locate the rock and built the Kyaiktiyo Pagoda (it means “Pagoda on the Hermit’s Head), where the strand was enshrined.
 According to the legend, it is the strand of hair that prevents the rock from tumbling down the hill.
 The pilgrims who visit the holy site three times a year will be blessed with wealth and acknowledgement of their goodness.

 Our visit to the Golden Rock